SondaSengupta/Code-Concepts/SOLID.md

 ### LSP Violation Code Smells
 -If you are calling on base properties to perform an action.
 It's better to have the base class just call a method that uses it's own properties.
+-if you doing a lot of if then checks that use passed in properties.
+-"Tell Don't Ask" = don't interogate an object for their internal, rather you should just tell the object to perform an action.
 -If you have a child type that inherits from the base class or interface, but does not actually fully implement that interface.

 ``` C#